 Research and Development Expenses.
-Research and development expenses consist primarily of salaries and related personnel expenses and prototype costs related to the design, development, testing and enhancement of our products.
 Research and development expenses for the years ended December 31, 2012 and 2011 were as follows (in thousands, except percentages):

-Year Decem ended aber 3 ease ior year
+Year Decen ease ior year

 2012 2011 \$ %

 \$ 67,341 \$ 64,410 \$ 2,931 4.6%

-Our fiscal 2012 research and development expense includes \$4.1 million of expense attributable to NET for the period since the August 24, 2012 acquisition.
-The increase in research and development expenses in fiscal 2012 is attributable to \$3.9 million of higher employee-related costs, partially offset by \$0.9 million of lower expense for product development (third-party development, prototype and test equipment costs) and \$0.1 million of net decreases in other research and development expenses.
+Our 2012 research and development expenses include \$4.1 million of expense attributable to NET for the period since the August 24, 2012 acquisition.
+The increase in research and development expenses in 2012 is attributable to \$3.9 million of higher employee-related costs, partially offset by \$0.9 million of lower expense for product development (third-party development, prototype and test equipment costs) and \$0.1 million of net decreases in other research and development expenses.
 The increase in employee-related expenses represents higher salary and related expenses primarily resulting from increased headcount.